 At the same time that the large companies were increasing the size of the industry the smaller companies were struggling to compete with the lower installation prices from subsidized systems.
 The number of companies shrank from 15,000 to 5,000.
 Now all the small companies were much more reliant on the increased ‘monitoring’ rates to subsidize their falling sales.

-If you are currently monitored and you want to reduce your costs it is important to look carefully at your present monitoring agreement.
+If you are currently monitored and you want to reduce your costs it is important to look carefully at your present monitoring agreement before switching to a low cost alternative like Blockwatch Alarm.
 As indicated above, the monitoring agreements at their high rates are very important to these companies and they are not about to do anything voluntarily to assist you in leaving them as a monitored customer.
 I do not encourage or support any effort to breach or break a contract between you and your alarm company.
 I do encourage you to understand the terms and your rights under any contract.Look for the following information in your monitoring agreement:

 - Term of agreement: What is the expiration date of the agreement? --